 - MetaTrader – The spreads on the City Index MT4 (MetaTrader 4) are similar to EURO/USD given above.

 - Discounts and rebates for traders – U.K based professional traders get a rebate of £4 per million if the gross turnover exceeds £25M per month, and for volumes over £300M per month, the rebate can reach £7.5 per million.
-For City Index login in Australia, traders get rebates from AUD 4.5 per million in Tier-1 to AUD 13 per million in Tier-3 in the account.
+For City Index login in the best forex brokers Australia platform, traders get rebates from AUD 4.5 per million in Tier-1 to AUD 13 per million in Tier-3 in the account.

 Desktop and Browser-based Platforms